SAP managed services to go on-premise with Red Hat

 “Frequently, we see business intelligence being driven by managed services, like SAP Cloud Platform, which makes the ability to use (cloud-based) services on-premises a key need for many organisations,” writes Red Hat chief technology officer Chris Wright in a blog post announcing the partnership.

-“We want to meet our customers’ needs for IT innovation wherever they are, from corporate data centres to the public cloud and everywhere in between.
+“We want to meet our customers’ needs for IT innovation wherever they are, from corporate data centers to the public cloud and everywhere in between.
 Currently with select early adopter clients, this solution, when available, is planned to provide additional flexibility and choice to how enterprises can gain new insights into their operations, find new revenue streams or simply maintain operations in dynamic conditions.”